Freedom of Information (FOI)

 Norfolk and Norwich University Hospital

-The Trust’s commitment to publish information excludes any information which can legitimately be withheld under the exemptions set out in the NHS Openness Code or the Freedom of Information Act.
+Our commitment to publish information excludes any information which can legitimately be withheld under the exemptions set out in the NHS Openness Code or the Freedom of Information Act.
 Where individual classes are subject to exemptions, the main reasons are the protection of commercial interests and personal information under the Data Protection Act 1998.
 This applies to most classes within the Publication Scheme.

 Cost of information

-For the most part, the Trust will charge only for hard copies or copying onto a different media.
+For the most part, we will charge only for hard copies or copying onto a different media.
 Information on the web site is available free, but for other information there may be a charge if more than 2.5 days are spent in supporting a request for information.
 Current photocopying costs are 25p per copy and postage at cost.

 Information from the Trust’s website is free, although any charges for Internet Service provider and personal printing costs will have to be met by the individual.
 For those without Internet access, a printout from the website can be available by post, by personal application to the Freedom of Information Officer at the Trust.